AntonTegnelov/campaigen/README.md

 1.  **Clone the repository:**
     ```bash
-    git clone <your-repository-url>
+    git clone <repository-url>
     cd campaigen
     ```
 2.  **Database Setup:**

     - The application uses SQLite.
-The database file (`campaigen.db` by default) will be created automatically in the output directory (`src/Campaigen.CLI/bin/Debug/net8.0/`) when the application runs for the first time after a migration.
+The database file (`campaigen_data.db`) will be created automatically in the solution root directory when the application runs for the first time after a migration.
     - The connection string is configured in `src/Campaigen.CLI/appsettings.json`.
 You can modify the database path there if needed.
     - **Apply Migrations:** Ensure the database schema is up-to-date by applying EF Core migrations.
 Run the following command from the **repository root**:
       ```powershell